You are here:

 SOs should not be confused with PSOs.
 The latter facilitates clearing.
-SOs assist participants and/or payment providers with the sending and receiving of transactions, mainly through technical infrastructure.

 A TPPP is typically enabled by a SO, and may hold funds for payment due in its own bank account for a limited period of time.
 A SO only provides the technology but does not accept the funds into its own bank account for on-payment to another party.